Raleigh Tavern in Colonial Williamsburg

 It remained in continual use until an arsonist destroyed it in 1859.
 In 1931, it became the first building reconstructed and opened as part of Colonial Williamsburg.

-Raleigh Tavern does however maintain a working Bakery, where you can find drinks and light snacks during the day, including Williamsburg’s popular ginger cakes.
+note: The Raleigh Tavern today is not an operating restaurant.
+It does however maintain a working Bakery, where you can find drinks and light snacks during the day, including Williamsburg’s popular ginger cakes.